braddwalker/ZwiftTelemetryBrowserSource/README.md

 # ZwiftTelemetryBrowserSource
-This project implements a small .NET web server that can be used to render custom telemetry for the Zwift cycling simulator in the form of an OBS or X-Split browser source.
+This project implements a small .NET web server that can be used to render a custom view of your realtime Zwift HR and power data in the form of an OBS or X-Split browser source.
 The program will intercept the UDP packets sent between the Zwift game and remote servers, and parse the telemetry data from those packets.
 The telemetry can then be added to your Zwift scene, adding dynamic, visual content to your stream.
-Currently this browser source includes a "speedometer" type data gauge that shows, **in realtime**, your current power and HR on a scale based on your actual zones.
+Currently this browser source includes a "speedometer" type data gauge that shows, **in realtime**, your current power and HR on a scale based on your actual performance zones.

 ![Telemetry gauge](https://github.com/braddwalker/ZwiftTelemetryBrowserSource/blob/main/docs/images/zwift-example-animated.gif?raw=true)